 All students interested in participating in the Cambridge Programme must submit an application through Pasco County’s School Choice/Pasco Pathways.
 The application deadlines are listed below.
 Select this link to apply.
 Important Note: Due to popularity and high demand, there are a limited number of seats available.
 Apply early.

 All applicants must attend and complete the mandatory writing task.
 This is part of the application process.
-Please mark your calendar:
+Please mark your calendar: Saturday, January 30, 2021.
+More specific information concerning the location and administration of the writing task will be forthcoming.

 Now that I have applied, what’s next?